knudmoeller/Linked-AGS/README.md

 The original Excel file is exported to CSV format, filtered to prevent duplicate entries on different administrative levels and finally converted to RDF using a fork of [Vertere-RDF](https://github.com/knudmoeller/Vertere-RDF).

-The data is then enriched with links to [DBPedia](http://dbpedia.org) and [Geonames](http://geonames.org), using a combination of SPARQL processing and scripting.
+The data is then enriched with links to [DBpedia](http://dbpedia.org) and [Geonames](http://geonames.org), using a combination of SPARQL processing and scripting.
+The linking to DBpedia and Geonames is currently incomplete.

 The final dataset is at `output_data/final.ttl`.